 ‘You’re talking in riddles.’

-He slipped in his chair again, tried to sit back up, but only slipped further down.
-‘I want to go home.’
+4538 slipped in his chair again, tried to sit back up, but only slipped further down.
+‘Let me go.’

 ‘You sound like a priest.’

 ‘No, not a priest, you’re friend.
-I don’t offer salvation, only awareness.’
+I don’t offer salvation, only awareness, and transformation.’

 The man stood up from the desk and motioned the guards to step back.
 He walked up to the prisoner, looked straight in the face, then moved to stand behind him.
-He leaned down and whispered in his ear.
-‘Do you want to know where you are?
-Can’t you guess?’
+He leaned down and whispered in his ear,

 Prisoner 4538 moved his head away from the voice but it followed him,

 ‘You asked my opinion of this patient.
 He is very interesting in many respects.
-I have examined him a number of times.
-It is clear he has suffered a deep psychotic break, but of course he cannot accept that, it would shatter his world view.’
+I have examined him a number of times and it is clear he has suffered a deep psychotic break, but of course he cannot accept that, it would shatter his world view.’

 ‘Patient 4538 is still suffering the delusion that he is a prisoner here.
-His delusion even extends to dreaming that he is escaping from the prison but then wakes up to be taken for interrogation.
+His delusion even extends to dreaming that he is escaping from a prison; that he keeps waking to be taken for interrogation.
 He thinks his delusion is reality, his dreams his conscious state.
 But without any identity it is going to be difficult to treat him.
 We have no history.’

-The junior nodded.
-‘Just found by the police a few days ago wandering the streets, ‘looking for the good life, he told them, our investigations and theirs have produced no information on who he is or where he’s from; totally disoriented.
+The junior nodded, ‘Since he was found by the police a few days ago wandering the streets, looking for the good life, he told them, our investigations and theirs have produced no information on who he is or where he’s from; totally disoriented.
 Said he had to keep running until he found the way, that he won’t accept, won’t be transformed.’